Post job

 • Step 3: Make a budget

-• Step 4: Writing a controller job description
+• Step 4: Write a controller job description

 • Step 7: Send a job offer and onboard your new controller

-The first step in the controller hiring process is determining what type of worker you actually need.
-For example, certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+The controller hiring process starts by determining what type of worker you actually need.
+Certain roles might require a full-time employee, whereas part-time workers or contractors can do others.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire a controller, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them a controller to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire a controller that fits the bill.

-The list breaks down common controller roles and compares their salaries.
+The following list breaks down different types of controllers and their corresponding salaries.

 ControllerFinancial managers are responsible for the financial health of an organization.
 They produce financial reports, direct investment activities, and develop strategies and plans for the long-term financial goals of their organization.$33-69